-Pickled Peppered Asparagus is a special springtime treat that’s perfect for appetizer trays and awesome in a Bloody Mary!
+Pickled Asparagus is a special springtime treat that’s great for snacking.
+Include these delicious spears on your appetizer trays and cheese boards.
+They’re also pretty awesome in a Bloody Mary!

-This treat was the canning specialty of a girlfriend’s husband, many years ago when I was living in North Dakota.
 Jim had access to an asparagus field.
-Can you imagine?
-Talk about an awesome backstage pass to fresh springtime eats!
+Can you imagine?!
+Talk about an awesome backstage pass to fresh springtime eats.

 - 4 to 5 big bunches (about 6 to 7 lbs.) asparagus tips that are medium to thick in diameter

 - 8 tsp. crushed red pepper flakes, more or less to taste